mneedham/hugo-blog/blog/content/2017/01/21/go-vs-python-parsing-a-json-response-from-a-http-api.md

-title="Go vs Python: Parsing a JSON response from a HTTP API" tag=['go', 'golang'] category=['Python']
+title="Go vs Python: Parsing a JSON response from a HTTP API" tag=['go', 'golang'] category=['Python'] description="Parsing meetup.com's HTTP API using Go and Python."
 +++

 As part of a <a href="https://www.meetup.com/graphdb-london/events/236256437/">recommendations with Neo4j talk</a> that I've presented a few times over the last year I have a set of scripts that download some data from the <a href="https://www.meetup.com/meetup_api/">meetup.com API</a>.